Fun Facts About Thailand That You Didn’t Know About!

 Bangkok’s Official Name Is Hard to Pronounce

-Bangkok’s official spelling was clearly established before the founding of such media sites as Twitter.
+One of the best Thailand fun facts is that Bangkok’s official spelling was clearly established before the founding of such media sites like Twitter.
 While it is known in its shortened version as Krung Thep Maha Nakho, its entire ceremonial name is Amonrattanakosin Mahintharayutthaya Mahadilokphop Noppharatratchathaniburirom Udomratchaniwetmahasathan Amonphimanawatansathit Sakkathattiyawitsanukamprasit.
 This Tweet buster of a name contains 156 characters.

 Bangkok Is the World’s Most Visited City

 Although it may take you a long time to pronounce the ceremonial name of Bangkok, it still won’t keep you from visiting this fascinating landmark.
 According to statistics, the Thai capital sees about 16 million people cross its borders annually.
 That is just one of the fun facts about Thailand that makes you want to know more about the place.